 Voters in RCV can't always safely vote 1st choice for their honest favorites

-Ranked Choice proponents often make the inaccurate claim that with RCV "you can honestly rank candidates in order of choice without having to worry about how others will vote and who is more or less likely to win."
-In fact, you can only safely rank candidates honestly in RCV if your favorite either has no chance at all or is a very strong candidate.
-This video shows clearly how RCV suffers from a more general form of the vote-splitting spoiler effect:
+Ranked Choice proponents often make the inaccurate claim that “With RCV, voters can honestly rank candidates in order of choice.
+Voters know that if their first choice doesn’t win, their vote automatically counts for their next choice instead.
+This frees voters from worrying about how others will vote and which candidates are more or less likely to win.”
+In fact, you can only safely rank candidates honestly in RCV if your favorite either has no chance at all or is a very strong candidate because there is no guarantee that if your favorite is eliminated your next choice will actually be counted.
+This video and this video show clearly how RCV suffers from a type of vote-splitting called the center-squeeze spoiler effect:

 Because RCV doesn't eliminate the spoiler effect, major parties can honestly propagandize against supporting up-and-coming third party candidates, as they do in Australia: "This confusion is often encouraged by the major parties who do not want people to give a first preference to a minor party.
 In left-wing inner-city seats around Sydney and Melbourne, where the Greens are now challenging the hold of the Labor Party, Labor campaigners often will claim that a vote for the Greens would help the Liberal Party, sowing confusion about our electoral system, in order to bring progressive voters back to Labor."